COMPOST THIS!

 • Cereal boxes (tear them into smaller pieces first)

-• Compostable plastics including bags, utensils and drinking cups, must be BPI certified compostable **
+• Compostable plastics including bags, utensils and drinking cups.
+These must be BPI certified compostable * and clearly labeled as “compostable” on the product itself, not just the packaging or online description, to be accepted by Black Bear.

 • Cotton balls, cotton swabs (with cardboard sticks)